yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will add a 3rd node to the SQL Always-On deployment in a second region that you can then failover with Azure Site Recovery in the event of a failure in the primary region.

-1. From the lab virtual machine, execute the following PowerShell ISE commands to create a new storage account and generate the T-SQL needed to configure managed backup for the AdventureWorks database.
+1. From **LABVM**, execute the following PowerShell commands in the PowerShell ISE to create a new storage account and generate the T-SQL needed to configure managed backup for the AdventureWorks database.

-    ```
+    ```powershell
     $storageAcctName = "[unique storage account name]"

     $resourceGroupName = "CloudShopRG"
     $containerName= "backups"
-    $location = "West Central US"
+    $location = "East US 2"
     $storageSkuName = "Standard_LRS"

     "Creating Storage Account $storageAcctName"
     $sa = New-AzureRmStorageAccount -ResourceGroupName $resourceGroupName  `
         -Name $storageAcctName `
         -Location $location `
         -SkuName $storageSkuName

     $storageKey = (Get-AzureRmStorageAccountKey -Name $storageAcctName -ResourceGroupName $resourceGroupName )[0].Value
     $context = New-AzureStorageContext -StorageAccountName $storageAcctName -StorageAccountKey $storageKey

     Write-Host "Creating New Storage Container  $containerName"
     New-AzureStorageContainer -name $containerName -permission container -context $context

     $fullSasToken = New-AzureStorageContainerSASToken -Name $containerName -Permission rwdl -FullUri -Context $context
     $containerUrl = $fullSasToken.Substring(0,$fullSasToken.IndexOf("?"))
     $sasToken = $fullSasToken.Substring($fullSasToken.IndexOf("?")+1)

     $enableManagedBackupScript = @"
     --------------------